erpalma/throttled/README.md

 ### Thermald
 As discovered by *DEvil0000* the Linux Thermal Monitor ([thermald](https://github.com/intel/thermal_daemon)) can conflict with the purpose of this tool.
 In particular, thermald might be pre-installed (e.g. on Ubuntu) and configured in such a way to keep the CPU temperature below a certain threshold (~80 'C) by applying throttling or messing up with RAPL or other CPU-specific registers.
 I strongly suggest to either disable/uninstall it or to review its default configuration.

+Note that on some platforms thermald seems to be required.
+E.g. Dell Latitude 7320 i7-1185G7, Linux 6.6.48, Void Linux musl, still runs into throttling issues unless `thermald --adaptive` is running.
+If you are running throttled but still seeing throttling issues, try testing with `thermald --adaptive` running as well.

 ### Update
 The tool is now running with Python3 by default (tested w/ 3.6) and a virtualenv is automatically created in `/opt/throttled`.
 Python2 should probably still work.